DongL/Getting-and-Cleaning-Data-Course-Project/Code Book.md

 These signals were used to estimate variables of the feature vector for each pattern:
 '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

+The set of variables that were estimated from these signals are:
+>mean(): Mean value
+std(): Standard deviation

+Additional vectors obtained by averaging the signals in a signal window sample.
+These are used on the angle() variable:

+>gravityMean
+tBodyAccMean
+tBodyAccJerkMean
+tBodyGyroMean
+tBodyGyroJerkMean

 ## Attribute Information:
 For each record in the dataset it is provided: